-The new Law obliges banking entities to maintain a minimum CET1 of 4.5%, minimum TIER1 capital of 6% and a total capital ratio of 8%.
+The new Law obliges banking entities to maintain a minimum capital ratio of 8%.
 At 31 December 2020 Andbank's capital is significantly above these minimum ratios.
-In this regulatory environment, Andbank's capital ratios at 31 December 2020 are:
+In this regulatory The model for managing and controlling risks is based on environment, Andbank's capital ratios at 31 December 2020 are: